Pjj0417/swin-CRM/README.md

 bash run_swin_mae_dwmm_example.sh
 ```

-To disable Grad-CAM++ during the example run:
+Grad-CAM++ can be disabled during an example run when only training and evaluation are required:

 ```bash
 SKIP_GRADCAM=1 \